jperon/lyluatex/lyluatex.md

 However, if a macro \cmd{betweenLilyPondSystem} is defined it will be expanded between each system.
 This macro must accept one argument, which will be the number of systems already printed in the score (‘1’ after the first system).
-With this information it is possible to respond individually to systems (e.\,g.
+With this information it is possible to respond individually to systems (e.g.
-“print a horizontal rule after each third system”).
+“print a horizontal rule after each third system” or “force page breaks after the third and seventh system”).
 But a more typical use case is to insert different space between the systems or using simple line breaks while ignoring the system count:

 ```tex
 \newcommand{\betweenLilyPondSystem}[1]{\linebreak}